 “Why me?”
 I’m often asked when I’m coaching someone around how to handle someone they think is bullying them.
 I come across people who are often competent performers, who have been worn down, are tearful, anxious and unable to cope with seemingly simple tasks.

 My first task is to understand what is going on for the person, is the ‘bully’ like this with everyone or are they being specifically targeted?
 If it transpires that the person is like that with everybody then it’s a behavioural style (which is not ok!) and not targeted bullying.
 If it’s a behavioural style then that still needs to be addressed with the person.
 In the case of targeted bullying when I suggest that it’s likely that they are being targeted because of envy on the part of the bully I see the target start to reclaim their internal ‘mojo’ (as I call it).
-Then I move into what they can do, to push back and sort the problem.
+Then we move into what they can do, to change tack and sort the problem.

 Workplace bullies are about control and domination.
 It’s psychological warfare, pure and simple.
 They seek their targets carefully.
 It’s not impulsive or accidental.
 They scan the environment to identify the target they can control.
 Often the target is known as competent with a good work history, they are committed to their work, get on well with people, likely to be a team player with a cooperative approach, a strong sense of integrity and fairness, they may be quick to apologise.
 To the bully the target is a threat.
 They threaten the status of the bully or may show up the bully’s own inadequacies, or they’re known for picking on the weaker, submissive people.
 They like the control, and the power.